scottpchow23/rust_showcase/docs/debugging.md

 The primary shortfall with `rust-gdb` and `rust-lldb` is expression parsing/execution.
 That is to say, they can't parse/execute _Rust_ expressions; it will still parse/execute C/C++ expressions however.
 Adding parsing/execution of Rust expressions would require extending the `gdb` and `lldb` codebases directly.

 It should be noted that if you're allowed to execute arbitrary C/C++ expressions, it seems like it would be possible to violate Rust compile-time constraints.
-One example might be forcibly updating the underlying reference of a variable to point at another variable; this would violate Rust's ownership principle of having only one owner per variable.
+One example might be forcibly updating the underlying reference of a variable to point to another variable; this could violate Rust's ownership principle of having only one owner per variable.